Thank you!

 We know that, sometimes, people like to have concrete things to give their money to - this is it.

-Every dollar earmarked for Alchemy's Capital Building Campaign will be used to purchase a building (including needed inspections, realtor costs, and other hidden costs, etc.).
+Every dollar earmarked for Alchemy's Capital Building Campaign will be used to purchase our new building (including needed inspections, realtor costs, and other hidden costs, etc.).
 Every dollar afterward will go toward the upgrade / restoration of the building once it is purchased - lights, sound, flooring, seating, HVAC, etc., as needed.

 Message us about naming rights for large donations, as well as large donations in honor or remembrance of others!Thank you, as always, for your unending support in helping create something truly special for our area.
 We are all a part of something great and it is because of you and your generosity.